-How to Avoid Getting Sick After Flying: Three Strategies
+How to Avoid Catching a Cold on a Plane: Three Strategies

 To reduce your risk of getting a respiratory infection while on a flight, here are three specific actions you should take:

 - Irrigate your nose (or your children’s) with a saline solution—both before and after the flight—by using a dropper or small squirt bottle.
-Nasal irrigation with a saline solution helps clean out at least some of the allergen, fungal, and viral pathogens from the nose and thus can help to reduce the frequency of infections.
+Nasal irrigation with a saline solution helps clean out at least some of the allergen, fungal, and viral pathogens from the nose and thus can help to reduce the risk of getting a sinus infection after flying.
 Keeping the nasal cavity moist in the dry atmosphere of an airplane cabin is also most beneficial.

 - Drink lots of water throughout the flight.